Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 To determine, you must first diagnose the cause of white little spheres on this green leafy vegetable plant.

-Rebecca Sideman (Horticulture State Specialist) states that white spots or fuzz on young spinach plant leaves are trichomes.
-They are nothing but a part of leaf, can be seen in many plant leaves including spinach.
+Rebecca Sideman (Horticulture State Specialist) states that trichomes are white spots or fuzz on young spinach plant leaves.
+They are nothing but a part of the leaf, which can be seen in many plant leaves, including spinach.
 (Source)

-Spinach trichomes are tiny hair like structures that have some purpose.
-However, in case of spinach it isn’t studied widely.
-They are commonly seen in younger leaves and not at all harmful.
+Spinach trichomes are tiny hair-like structures that have some purpose.
+However, in the case of spinach, it isn’t studied widely.
+They are commonly seen in younger leaves and are not at all harmful.

-Albugo Occidentalis is the fungus responsible for development of white rust on spinach leaves.
+Albugo Occidentalis is the fungus responsible for the development of white rust on spinach leaves.

 This parasite attacks the spinach plant and starts feeding on it.
-It draws its nutritional requirements from the plant, thereby, obstructing the growth of the plant.
+It draws its nutritional requirements from the plant, thereby obstructing its growth.

-You need to differentiate between trichomes and fungal infection.
+You need to differentiate between trichomes and fungal infections.

 Also Read: Why Spinach Leaves Turning Yellow or White